Why are people transphobic? Exploring misinformation from fake experts.

 Credentialing is the process of obtaining, verifying, and assessing the qualifications of a practitioner to provide care or services in or for a healthcare organisation.
 Credentials are documented evidence of licensure, education, training, experience, or other qualifications.

-Why transphobic pop-up groups are influencing people’s trans narratives.
+Why financed pop-up groups are influencing people’s trans narratives.

 Taking inspiration from US hate groups, anti-transgender lobbyists in the UK have created a multitude of ‘pop-up’ pseudo-expert platforms over the past few years.